box-community/python-box-uploads/samples/README.md

 # Sample files
 ---
-Sample files to be uploaded will be created automtically in this folder:
+Sample files to be uploaded will be created automtically by the tests in this folder:

 -file-1MB.bin (1 megabyte)